vtrifonov-esfiddle/DockerAndKubernetes/windowsContainers/Readme.md

 ## Deploy Production Images

-Run in powershell from the repository root run:
+Run in powershell from the repository root:

 ```
 .\Deploy\deploy.ps1
 ```

-To clean up the deployment run in powershell from the repository root run:
+To clean up the deployment run in powershell from the repository root:
 ```
 .\Deploy\cleanup.ps1
 ```